OpenEvalProject/evals/manuscripts/elife-92063/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/92063/elife-92063-fig3-v1.jpg)

 **Figure 3.:** Residues were sorted into one of five bins based on flexibility.
 Then, the average number of variants for residues within that bin was calculated.
 Here, the number of variants is defined as the number of different amino acid varieties found at that site.
 Mutational data was calculated across approximately 24,000 SARS-CoV-2 S protein sequences from the NCBI Datasets Project (Brister et al., 2015).
 Residue flexibility, as reported here via %DFI, was computed using PDB id 6vsb from the Protein DataBank (Berman et al., 2000).
-More rigid residues tend to have fewer variants (r = 0.94).Figure 3—source data 1.Sequence MN90894.3 is used as the wild-type (reference) sequence.
-For each different variant, residue positions matching the reference sequence are shown in blue, while locations where the residue differs from the reference sequence are shown in yellow.
-For S protein locations not shown here, all variants presented have the same amino acid type as the reference sequence.
+More rigid residues tend to have fewer variants (r = 0.94).

 Continued mutations within human hosts have resulted in a multitude of variants.
 Indeed, by fitting various molecular clock models to genome sequence data, VOC emergence is punctuated by an episodic period of rapid evolution, with a substitution rate of up to fourfold greater than the background substitution rate (Kumar et al., 2021; Tay et al., 2022).
 With such an aggressive evolutionary rate, we are finding VOCs to consist of a number of different characteristic mutations, almost all of which are CAPs.
 Sequence differences between the various VOCs used in this article can be found in Figure 3—source data 1.